logicalmechanism/distributed_representation/README.md

 ./01_createLockUTxO.sh
 ```

-The `delegator` wallet can be used to mint and burn tokens.
+The `delegator` wallet can be used to mint and burn mirror tokens.
 The tokens are one-to-one with lovelace.

-For example the delegator can mint 123456789 "lovelace" into their wallet and will lock 123456789 lovelace into the lock contract.
+For example, the delegator can mint 123456789 "lovelace" into their wallet and will lock 123456789 lovelace into the lock contract.

 ```bash
 ./02_mintTokens.sh 123456789